vsoch/forward/README.md

 Useful for jupyter notebook and tensorboard, amongst other things.

 ## Setup
+For interested users, a [tutorial is provided](https://vsoch.github.io/lessons/sherlock-jupyter/).
+Instructions are also documented in this README.

+### Clone the Repository
 Clone this repository to your local machine.

 You will then need to create a parameter file.
 To do so, follow the prompts at: